Rahuletto/chatbot/README.md

 # Instructions

 (This is a much complex system to work with !)
+[This branch is for javascript.
+Go to [typescript branch](https://github.com/Rahuletto/chatbot/tree/typescript) if you need the typescript project]

 - Provide your chatbot's details in the `.env.example` file
 - Change the input as you like in `index.js`